dvanderweele/lessqlite/README.md

 pip install lessqlite
 ```

+Of course you can install it in a virtual environment as well for a project.

 ## Usage

 There are several different ways to use the tool so that you can customize your browsing experience.